ActuallyAdequate/chimaera/core/rules/injury.md

 1. **Healthy:** The Body Part functions normally and is at full health
 2. **Scarred:** The Body Part is still functioning but appears bruised and cut.
-3. **Sceptic:** The Body Part is heavily damaged puss seeping from deep wounds.
+3. **Septic:** The Body Part is heavily damaged puss seeping from deep wounds.
 4. **Broken:** The Body Part no longer works and rests limp on your body.

 > If you decide to take an Injury to a Broken Body Part, it becomes Obliterated,